Black Bean Tacos

 Onion, garlic and chipotle peppers cooking in a skillet with a wooden spoon.

-Cook that for 1 minute to toast, then add the black beans and water.
+Add the black beans and water.
 Stir well and cook for 6-8 minutes, mashing up some of the beans, until thickened.

 Cooked black beans and onions in a skillet with a wooden spoon.